 A holiday evening out in the greater Seattle area isn't complete without a trip to the theater.
-And the regional schedule is packed with live, family-friendly entertainment, from choral concerts to ballet dance performances to traditional theatre plays.
-Well-established institutions like the Pacific Northwest Ballet and A Contemporary Theatre (ACT) provide seasonal entertainment that's deeply woven in the fabric of Seattle's holiday traditions.
-And local arts organizations like the Seattle Symphony and the Northwest Boyschoir also have holiday-themed gigs in December.
+And local theater schedules are packed with live, family-friendly entertainment, from choral concerts to ballet to traditional theatre plays.
+Well-known institutions like the Pacific Northwest Ballet and A Contemporary Theatre (ACT) provide seasonal entertainment that's deeply woven into the fabric of Seattle's holiday traditions.
+And local arts organizations like the Seattle Symphony and the Northwest Boyschoir also have holiday-themed performances in December.

 Top off your next shopping trip into the city with a quick bite to eat and an inspiring cultural event that's sure to get you into the holiday spirit

-A quintessential Nutcracker performance has long been a part of the holidays, no matter what city you're in.
-And the Pacific Northwest Ballet makes sure you won't miss it with over 30 scheduled performances each year.
-Performed in the Balanchine style, this ethereal ballet is accompanied by Tchaikovsky's score in a sometimes playful and always spectacular style that guests have come to expect.
+A quintessential Nutcracker performance has long been a part of the holidays, no matter what city you're in, and Seattle is no exception.
+The Pacific Northwest Ballet has put on a classic and amazing production of George Balanchine's The Nutcracker for many years.
+While you'll find productions of The Nutcracker at many (many!)
+Pacific Northwest theaters throughout the holidays, this is the premier production.
+With more than 30 scheduled performances each year, it's also one of the easier shows to fit into your schedule.
+This ethereal ballet is accompanied by Tchaikovsky's score in a sometimes playful and always spectacular style that guests have come to expect.
 Bring the whole family and celebrate the season together.

-This December performance takes on a slightly new form each year and features rotating conductors, the Seattle Symphony, a full choir, and a host of exceptional coral soloists.
-Each seasonal showing of Handle's work wow's the audience with brisk instrumental tempos, energetic soloists, and accurate depictions of the original performance.
-Standing ovations are always a norm and leaving the theater with the feeling of an overflowing cup is not uncommon.
+This December performance takes on a slightly new form each year and features rotating conductors, the Seattle Symphony, a full choir and a host of exceptional coral soloists.
+Each seasonal showing of Handel's work wows the audience with brisk instrumental tempos, energetic soloists and accurate depictions of the original performance.
+Standing ovations are always a norm and leaving the theater inspired and uplifted is not uncommon.

-The Magical Strings ensemble includes three generations of the Boulding family who, together, play Celtic harps, hammered dulcimers, whistles, concertinas, and various other stringed instruments.
+The Magical Strings ensemble includes three generations of the Boulding family who play Celtic harps, hammered dulcimers, whistles, concertinas and various other stringed instruments.
 Their yuletide concerts feature Celtic dancers, a traditional tale, and a rousing and joyful medieval processional.
 And the evening doesn't end when the performance is over.
-A Christmas carol singalong follows the entertainment, as children of all ages join in the festivities.
+A Christmas carol sing-a-long follows the entertainment, as children of all ages join in the festivities.

 Take the family on a journey through a Charles Dickens holiday classic.
 This story follows the tale of Ebenezer Scrooge's transformation from surly employer to a warm-hearted friend.
 And it's been part of ACT's play schedule for decades.
 Each kid-friendly production includes creative illusions and special effects to keep the attention of the little ones during the duration of the tale.

-This mid-winter celebration has four performances and is held at a different venue in Tacoma each year.
+This mid-winter celebration has four performances and is usually held at the Rialto Theatre in Tacoma each year.
 It's a fabulous display of acting and signing that usually follows a heartwarming storyline, complete with comedy hits and seasonal nuances.
 Sit back and enjoy a colorful display of seasonal folk music and dance woven in and out of a story that may transport you to another location and time.
 The shows include performers of all ages and audience participation is encouraged and is also part of the fun.